The Latest Vitamin D Studies You Should Know

 This research analyzed TBS (trabecular bone score) to determine if it differs based on sex, age, race or BMI.

 Six hundred seventy-two people participated in this study.
-Three hundred sixty-nine of them were men, and 303 were women.
+Three hundred of them were men, and 303 were women.
 The average age was 63 years, give or take six years.

 It has also been found that a low TBS is correlated with a history of fragility fractures.